rqlite/rqlite/README.md

                  INSERT INTO foo(name) VALUES("fiona")
                  INSERT INTO foo(name) VALUES("fiona")'

 When a transaction takes place either both statements will succeed, or neither.
-Performance is *much, much* better if multiple statements are inserted via a transaction.
+Performance is *much, much* better if multiple SQL INSERTs or UPDATEs are executed via a transaction.

 ### Querying Data
 Qeurying data is easy.
 Simply perform a HTTP GET with the SQL query in the body of the request.